ylloim/flag-cc/README.md

 # \<flag-cc\>

-A simple component that displays the flag and some information about the currency and the country.
+A simple component that displays the flag of a specific currency or country code.

+# IMPORTANT CHANGE
+Since version 1.0.0, this component uses `lit-element`.
+The API didn't changed but some optimization were done in order to reduce the memory footprint of this component.

 ## Install the Polymer-CLI